By the Time I Get to Phoenix (Injury Reserve album)

 By the Time I Get to Phoenix is the second and final studio album by American rap group Injury Reserve.
 It was released on September 15, 2021, and is dedicated to late member Stepa J. Groggs, who died during the recording of the album.
 The album features Bruiser Brigade rapper ZelooperZ, with production contributions from Black Midi drummer Morgan Simpson, as well as Body Meat, Jam City, and SADPONY.
+It is the group's final release under this name, as surviving members RiTchie with a T and Parker Corey would later regroup in 2023 under the name By Storm, loosely named after the album's final track, "Bye Storm".

 Background and production

 Once the tracklist came together and we started to make sense of it, one of the last phone conversations we had with Groggs was over his love for the repurposing of Isaac Hayes’ By the Time I Get to Phoenix to title the album.
 Shortly thereafter we were struck with his loss and of course everything was put on hold, but eventually, we regathered and felt most comfortable finishing this album we had made as it still resonated fully (in some respects even taking on what felt like haunting pre-echoes) and above all else stayed true to his constant insistence while recording to simply ‘make some weird shit.’